 Child Custody Mediation FAQ

 This article provides the basics of mediation.
-Learn about the benefits of mediation, as well as some scenarios where mediation may not be the best choice for a separating couple.
+Learn about the benefits of mediation and some scenarios where mediation may not be the best choice for a separated couple.
 The following are answers to a few of the most frequently asked questions (FAQs) about child custody mediation.

 What is Mediation?